Jim Burns is Interzone's 2013 cover artist. This is 'Xianth'.

 The amount you pay is equivalent to ten years’ subscription at the previous rate (ie £210 in the UK), and a lifetime is defined as one which lasts either the lifetime of the subscriber or the lifetime of the magazine.
 This also applies to Interzone's sister magazine Black Static, and there is an option to take out a more discounted joint lifetime subscription to both.

 These lifetime subscriptions can be found on this website's shop.
 It goes without saying that such long term subscriptions are of great benefit and support to the magazines, so many thanks to those of you who are taking up the offer.

 Please Help Spread the Word:

-Magazines like Interzone can't survive without subscriptions.
-If you enjoy it please blog about it, tell your friends, and encourage other people to subscribe.
+Magazines like Interzone cannot survive without subscriptions.
+If you enjoy it please blog about it, review it, tell your friends, and encourage other people to subscribe.
 Thank you!

 Interzone issues by date: